stefangary/ariane-packaging/DataFlow.md

 variability in spreading.

 In summary:
-* There are some input files that do not change, ever: initial_positions.txt - launch locations, set for EACH particle. namelist -------------- basic ARIANE behavior mesh_mask.nc ---------- bathymetry of the ocean
++ There are some input files that do not change, ever:
+    - initial_positions.txt - launch locations, set for EACH particle
+    - namelist - basic ARIANE behavior
+    - mesh_mask.nc - bathymetry of the ocean
+    - V20_full_\<avg|var\>\_TSDQAUV_nopack_v2.nc - mean and variance bottom properties from VIKING20 for optional postprocessing.

-* There is one main parameter file that does change with each run: larval_behaviour.txt -- larval swimming, set for EACH particle.
++ There is one main parameter file that does change with each run, larval_behaviour.txt, which specifies larval swimming for EACH particle.

-* There is a large input data set (7592 files) that does not change, but individual runs in
-  ARIANE will only access subsets (146 files) at a time.
++ There is a large input data set (7592 files) that does not change but individual runs in ARIANE will only access subsets (146 files) at a time.

 # Step 1: Preparing the node for a parallel run